apify/proxy-chain/README.md

 ## Run a HTTP proxy server with custom responses

-Custom responses allow you to override the response to a HTTP requests to the proxy, without contacting any target hoste.
+Custom responses allow you to override the response to a HTTP requests to the proxy, without contacting any target host.
 For example, this is useful if you want to provide a HTTP proxy-style interface to an external API or respond with some custom page to certain requests.
 Note that this feature is only available for HTTP connections.
 That's because HTTPS